Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ Pro.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---
-### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Fails to Clean Because of a Bumper Stuck Error
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Fails to Clean Because of a Bumper Stuck Error

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.